Leonora-cat/word2vec_SIF_cosineSimilarity/README.md

 # Word2vec_SIF_cosineSimilarity

-This project simulates a intelligent question and answer system.
+This project simulates an intelligent question and answer system.
 In a web demo, users can input a question and the system will return similar questions together with their similarities and their questions.

 ## Input Files